 Having a good idea and a product is not enough.
 If your audience isn’t actively looking for what your business offers, then they won’t need your help.

-Attracting your audience starts with them having a problem they need solved.
+Attracting your audience starts with them having a problem they need to be solved.
 And this is when you identify how your product solves that problem.

 You need to ask yourself, “Why would someone use what my business is offering?”